 About Grab Your Fork

 Grab Your Fork is written by Helen Yee, a born-and-bred Sydneysider who loves to eat.
-Even when she's eating, she's probably already thinking about what she should have for her next meal.
+Even when she's eating, she's already planning her next meal.

-Her belief that food tastes better when it's shared with friends is one of the primary factors in her decision to start this foodblog in the first place.
+Her belief that food tastes better when it's shared with friends is one of the primary factors that prompted her to start this food blog.
 Sydney is blessed with not only great weather and fantastic beaches, but an abundance of seafood, a bounty of fresh produce and a diversity of cuisines unlike anywhere else in the world.
+It would be a shame to keep it all to herself.

 Whilst many foodbloggers cook--taking exquisite photos of their proud productions--Helen prefers to eat, which is why much of this site is made up of restaurant visits, most of them in her hometown of Sydney, Australia.